-Work will widen the highway on Moscow Mountain and improve short sections in Moscow.
+Work will improve the highway over Moscow Mountain and short sections in Moscow.

-Work will begin between May and July.
+Construction will occur between May and July.
 At least one lane of US-95 will be kept open with flaggers on scene.
 In-town work is estimated to take a couple days, during which one lane will be open.
-Although the schedule is not set, work in town will likely be completed first, followed by US-95 work and then ID-66 work.
+Those sections are are scheduled to be completed first—with some simultaneous work on Moscow Mountain—followed by ID-66 work and US-95 work near Viola and Moscow Mountain.